atiksoftware/php-class-db-mongodb/README.md

 # PHP MongoDB database class

 This is php class for connect to mogodb with php.
-Its working on PHP.7 for now. i will add functions for php.5x
+Its working on PHP.5 mongo and PHP.7 mongodb

 ----------
 ## Installation